Skip to content

 Option Behavior

-Continue Proceed to the next workflow stage
+Continue Proceed to the next workflow phase

 Stop Exit the workflow (all artifacts preserved)